Extension Logo

 Short on time, long on beetles?
 There are pesticides that can work, but they need to be used correctly, and correctly means more than turning the nozzle to the “spray” position.

 It is annoying to peel open the little booklet affixed to a spray bottle, but it is not optional: it is the law!
-The label of a pesticide is going to tell you how to keep yourself, your family, and your plants safe while using the product, as well as how to use the product in an effective way.
+The label of a pesticide will tell you how to keep yourself, your family and your plants safe while using the product, as well as how to use the product effectively.

 While mixing up something from your pantry means there isn’t a label to read, that doesn’t mean what you make will be safe or effective.
 Homemade remedies may not kill adult beetles and can potentially hurt plants and non-target insects.